onox/json-ada/README.md

 Optional dependencies:

- * `lcov` to generate a coverage report for unit tests
+ * `gcovr` to generate a coverage report for unit tests

  * `make`